• Skip to primary navigation

 He can be controversial, and we don’t always agree on approach or tone.
 But we are in different situations with disparate responsibilities and pressures.
 Behind the strong public voice is a man who deeply loves the sacred liturgy, God, his family, and is fiercely committed to service.

 TRULY EXCEPTIONAL is that during each part of his career he’s developed new monumental resources that serve the Church differently.
-This includes hymnals for the Novus Ordo, (Vatican II Hymnal, Saint John de Brébeuf Hymnal) and the Extraordinary Form (Saint Edmund Campion Missal), Responsorial Psalms, countless arrangements, editions, accompaniments, and an endless sea of useful liturgical resources.
-As if that were not enough, he is currently working on a very large project for resources in Spanish, and hopefully will come to fruition with needed support.
+This includes contributing to hymnals for the Novus Ordo, (Vatican II Hymnal, The Saint Isaac Jogues Illuminated Missal) the Extraordinary Form (Saint Edmund Campion Missal), and both (Saint Jean de Brébeuf Hymnal).
+He has also created Responsorial Psalms, countless arrangements, editions, accompaniments, and an endless sea of useful liturgical resources.
+As if that weren’t enough, he is currently working on a very large project for resources in Spanish, and hopefully will come to fruition with needed support.
 Despite an already towering intellect, he won’t quit studying and learning.
 His idea of relaxing is spending hours in a university music library.
 And he does all this while working as a full-time liturgical musician and caring for his family.

 Our Cathedral music program would have great difficulty functioning without Corpus Christi Watershed.
 Most rare is a Sunday without some Ostrowski produced resource that is free.
 A typical example is a recent Sunday with an Ostrowski edition of the Introit chant, a Responsorial Psalm, and his adaptation of a Fr.
 Francisco Guerrero Magnificat into an Alleluia choral extension, and an Ostrowski edition of a three-voice motet by Kevin Allen from Allen’s Matri Divinae Gratiae collection.